About Neighborhoods at Risk

 A coalition of cities worked with Headwaters Economics to develop Neighborhoods at Risk, a simple and flexible climate risk planning tool.

-Neighborhoods at Risk is designed to provide access to up-to-date, practical, neighborhood-level information about at-risk people and their vulnerability to the impacts from climate change.
-The tool allows you to map neighborhoods using criteria for climate risks and socioeconomic stressors–including age, race, and income–overlaid with factors such as extreme heat, proximity to floodplains, and canopy cover.
+Neighborhoods at Risk provides access to up-to-date, practical, neighborhood-level information about at-risk people and their vulnerability to the impacts from climate change.
+The tool allows you to map neighborhoods using criteria for climate risks and socioeconomic stressors–including age, race, and income–overlaid with factors such as proximity to floodplains and canopy cover.

 Development of Neighborhoods at Risk was supported by the Urban Sustainability Directors Network (USDN) Innovation Fund and the Tableau Foundation.

-City partners include Ann Arbor, MI; Cleveland, OH; Indianapolis, IN; Cincinnati, OH; Buffalo, NY; Evanston, IL; Dearborn, MI; Youngstown, OH; Detroit, MI; Minneapolis, MN; Milwaukee, WI; Columbia, MO; Springfield, MO; Lancaster, PA; Richmond, VA; City of Gaithersburg, MD; Newark, NJ; and Blacksburg, VA.
+City partners who aided in the tool’s design include Ann Arbor, MI; Cleveland, OH; Indianapolis, IN; Cincinnati, OH; Buffalo, NY; Evanston, IL; Dearborn, MI; Youngstown, OH; Detroit, MI; Minneapolis, MN; Milwaukee, WI; Columbia, MO; Springfield, MO; Lancaster, PA; Richmond, VA; City of Gaithersburg, MD; Newark, NJ; and Blacksburg, VA.

 Neighborhoods at Risk is web-based, free, and designed to meet multiple local planning needs.
 The data and maps are useful for prioritizing capital improvements and conducting vulnerability assessments, which can be powerful tools that shape land use, policy, and planning decisions.
 Applications include FEMA Hazard Mitigation Plans and Carbon Disclosure Project (CDP) reporting.

-The data presented in Neighborhoods at Risk describe characteristics of potentially vulnerable neighborhoods (census tracts) in U.S. cities.
+The data presented in Neighborhoods at Risk describe characteristics of potentially vulnerable neighborhoods for census tracts in U.S. cities.

-Data sources include the U.S. Census Bureau, FEMA, Multi-Resolution Land Characteristics Consortium, and North Carolina Institute for Climate Studies.
+Data sources include the U.S. Census Bureau, FEMA, Multi-Resolution Land Characteristics Consortium, and the North Carolina Institute for Climate Studies (NCSU/CICS-NC).
 This technical document contains detailed methods and data citations.

 Detailed reports on at-risk populations are available